engr101staff/engr101matlab/_sources/tables/main.rst

   :width: 560
   :align: center

-|
+.. admonition:: Video Recap

   A table may contain several columns of data, where each column contains a particular kind of data (that may be different from the other columns).
 Columns can have names, and data can be accessed according to their column name as well as by index.

   If you've got data already in a tabular format (e.g. a spreadsheet or CSV file), a MATLAB table provides a lot of convenient features above and beyond regular matrices, and the :code:`readtable` function makes it easy to read the data into MATLAB.

   We can use the :code:`()` and :code:`{}` operators for indexing into tables, much like we did with cell arrays.
 To get the dimensions of our table, we can use the :code:`size`, :code:`height`, and :code:`width` functions.

 ----------------------------------
 Exercise: Accessing Data in Tables